hazelgrove/phi/6-user-defined-operators/6-user-defined-operators.md

 `Statics_Exp.re`  - Add a case to the function `syn` to match the `UserOp` type, synthesize the type of the left and right skels by resolving the operator, then `ana_skel`.
 - Add a case to the function `syn_fix_holes_skel` to match the `UserOp` type, synthesize the type of the left and right skels by resolving the operator, then `ana_fix_holes_skel`.
  - Similarly, add a case to the function `syn_nth_type_mode`, synthesize types of lhs and rhs, then `ana_go` with correct types.

+## Evaluation
+`Evaluator.re` - should behave like 2x function application

 ## TODO

 - Need to figure out how/where to bind the 2-ary function in the `LetLine` to symbol, and extend the context.